Teen Alcohol and Drug AbuseSkip to the navigation

 If the health professional believes that your teen may have a substance abuse problem, he or she will ask about your child's medical history and will do a physical exam.
 He or she will ask questions about your teen's attitude toward substance use, the history of use, and any effects of drug use.
 The health professional will want to talk with your teen in private.

 Urine, blood, or hair drug analysis (toxicology testing) or a blood alcohol test is not usually done to diagnose abuse problems.
-Health professionals generally will not do these tests without the teen's consent.
+Health professionals typically will not do these tests without the teen's consent.
 Parental consent is not enough unless there is a medical or legal reason for testing.

 The health professional may try to find out if your teen has attention deficit hyperactivity disorder (ADHD), conduct disorder, depression, long-term depressed mood (dysthymic disorder), anxiety disorders, or post-traumatic stress disorder.
 These health problems are common in teens who abuse substances.
 Your child's doctor will want to treat these problems and the substance abuse.